 - AMD Ryzen 5 3400G – 4 Core / 8 Thread & 4.2 Ghz Max Boost

 - AMD Ryzen 3 3200G – 4 Core / 4 Thread & 4.0 Ghz Max Boost

 - AMD Ryzen 5 2400G – 4 Core / 8 Thread & 3.9 Ghz Max Boost

 - AMD Ryzen 3 2200G – 4 Core / 4 Thread & 3.7 Ghz Max Boost

-The AMD Ryzen 5 APUs come with Vega 11 graphics, whereas the AMD Ryzen 3 APUs come with Vega 8 graphics.
+The older AMD Ryzen 5 APUs come with Vega 11 graphics, whereas the AMD Ryzen 3 APUs come with Vega 8 graphics.
+The new APUs have been made more efficient, with the Ryzen 7 featuring Vega 8 and the Ryzen 5 with Vega 8.
 We’ve benchmarked each of these APUs significantly, you can find our results on our Youtube channel right here.

-There are many things to consider when it comes to CPUs or APUs in this case.
+There are many things to consider on the hunt for the best AMD Ryzen APU.
 Choosing the best AMD APU for your specific needs is important so that you aren’t left with a product that doesn’t meet your requirements.
 Let’s go over a few key terms.

 Graphics refers to the included “GPU.”
 In this case, the hierarchy starts with Vega 8 on the budget APU and ends with Vega 11 at the highest end, for now.
 If you’re interested in seeing how these compare, then check out the comparable graphics cards below and our GPU hierarchy.